robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 The path for node `1` in `MMR(8)` and `MMR(10)` remains unchanged.

-It can be seen that the older the tree item is, the less frequently its verification path will be extended to reach a new accumulator entry.
+It can be seen that the older the MMR node is, the less frequently its verification path will be extended to reach a new accumulator entry.

 An algorithm to produce the verifying path for any node `i` is given in [inclusion_proof_path](#inclusionproofpath)

-In general, given the height `g` of the accumulator peak currently authenticating a node `i`, the verification path for `i` will not change until the count of tree leaves reaches $$2^{g+1}$$
+In general, given the height `g` of the accumulator peak currently authenticating a node `i`, the verification path for `i` will not change until the count of MMR leaves reaches $$2^{g+1}$$

 The old inclusion path will be a strict prefix of the new inclusion path.

-An algorithm defining the packed accumulator for any MMR size `S` is given by [peaks](#peaks)
+An algorithm defining the packed accumulator for any MMR size `S` is given by [ peaks](#peaks)

 An algorithm which sets a bit for each present accumulator peaks in an MMR of size `S` is given by [leaf_count](#leafcount), the produced value is also the count of leaves present in that MMR.

-Lastly, many primitives for working with MMR's rely on a property of the *position* tree form of an MMR.
+Lastly, many primitives for working with MMR's rely on a property of the *position* form of an MMR.

-The position tree for the complete MMR with size 8 MMR(8) is
+The position form for the complete MMR with size 8 MMR(8) is

        7
      3   6